The Flu (Influenza)

-- people with a weak immune system from medicines (such as chemotherapy or long-term steroid use) or illnesses (like HIV infection or cancer)
+- people with a weak immune system from medicines (such as chemotherapy or long-term steroid use) or illnesses or illnesses (like HIV infection or cancer)

 - people with chronic (long-term) medical conditions, such as asthma or diabetes

-- kids and teens who take aspirin regularly
+- kids or teens who take aspirin regularly

 - people who are very obese

-- women who are pregnant, trying to get pregnant, just had a baby, or are breastfeeding
+- women who are pregnant or just had a baby

 - people who live in long-term care facilities, such as nursing homes